mkamenet3/DataScienceProject838/README.md

 # DataScienceProject838
-This is the repo for our Data Science 838 course
+This is the repo for our Data Science 838 course.
+Detailed information about the project and progress by stage can be found [here](http://pages.stat.wisc.edu/~younghoon/projects/cs838group/cs838group.html)

 ##Project Goals and Scope
 The focus of our project will be to gain insights into movies and trends.
 We